edgedb/edgedb/docs/stdlib/sequence.rst

                   std::sequence_reset( \
                     seq: schema::ScalarType, val: int64) -> int64

-    Returns the initial state of a sequence or a specified ``val``.
+    Resets a sequence to initial state or a given value, returning the value.

     The single-parameter form resets the sequence to its initial state, where the next :eql:func:`sequence_next` call will return the first value in the sequence.
-The two-parameters form allows changing the last returned value of the sequence:
+The two-parameter form allows you to set the current value of the sequence.
+The next :eql:func:`sequence_next` call will return the value after the one you passed to :eql:func:`sequence_reset`.

     .. code-block:: edgeql-repl